Sasuke (TV series): 1997: Sasuke

 Due to the cramped spaces used to film Hand Walk Tower, Inui had originally intended to film this new program on a large scale outdoor course.
 Unfortunately, due to the short turnaround time on production, the desired location at Midoriyama studios was not available, and so they had to rent Tokyo Bay NK Hall instead.
+(Note: Because Midoriyama still operated a motocross track until 2025.)

 Higuchi suggested the format for the show use an idea he had called "Survival Attack", which was loosely inspired by the format of TBS's previous series Takeshi's Castle.
-100 individuals, the equivalent of a military troupe, would try and conqueror the course as soldiers.
-Attempts are ordered based on their reputation, metaphorically representing military ranks.
+100 individuals, the equivalent of a military troupe, would try and conquer the course as soldiers.
+Attempts were ordered based on their reputation, metaphorically representing military ranks.
 Highly respected competitors such as Olympians and prestigious celebrities would run later, with women and commoners running earlier.
 Unlike Takeshi's Castle, only those who succeeded in each stage would be permitted to advance and attempt the next.

 The event debuted under the title (究極のサバイバルアタックSASUKE, Kyūkyoku no sabaibaru atakku SASUKE) on September 27, 1997 to widespread acclaim.